-Scotland aim high in double header
+Scotland aim high in double-header

 Intrigue is added to Friday's game by the appointment of Lluis Cortes as Ukraine head coach.

-The 35-year-old has an impressive record and, having worked his way up from the Barcelona academy, left his team boss role having led his side to a domestic double and a famous win over Chelsea in the Women's Champions League final.
+The 35-year-old has an impressive record and, having worked his way up from the Barcelona academy, left his team boss role on the back of leading his side to a domestic double and a famous win over Chelsea in the Women's Champions League final.

 Now he inherits a side currently lying 31st in the world rankings, nine places below the Scots, while trying to plot the downfall of compatriot Losa and their home country.